SteveBarnegren/TopDrawer/README.md

 - Add rules to exclude folders
 - Shorten paths, no more navigating through 'connecting' folders
 - Aliases?
 No problem
-- Open at login
 - Adjustable search frequency
 - Option to open at login

 ## How to install

-Either build from source, or install the the prebuilt binary here: [Top-Drawer](https://github.com/SteveBarnegren/TopDrawer/releases)
+Either build from source, or download the the prebuilt binary: [Top-Drawer](https://github.com/SteveBarnegren/TopDrawer/releases/download/1.0/TopDrawer.zip)

 ## Contributing